msholto/spring-boot-react/README.md

 <p>
 Start up spring boot application with profile 'dev'</br>
 Open terminal in src/main/react folder and start up the application with 'npm start' command</br>
-Ui will be running at port 3000 by default and backend at port 80 by default</br>
+Ui will run at port 3000 by default and backend at port 80 by default</br>
 BACKAND_URL is defined in Common.tsx file</br>
 </p>

 <h4>test</h4>
 <p>
-This profile is using same database as dev, but it does have the login/logout feature</br>
+This profile is using the same database as dev, but it does have the login/logout feature</br>
 This should be used for testing this kind of features</br>
 </p>
 <h5>Usage</h5>